Top 5 myths about your eyes

 It’s impossible to sneeze with your eyes open

 A gruesome myth is that if you sneeze with your eyes open your eyes will pop out, scary right?
 But don’t worry it’s a myth!
 When you sneeze, your eyes close due to natural reflexes.
-Although it’s not impossible, it’s extremely difficult to keep your eyes open order accutane when you sneeze, but you don’t need to worry about your eyes popping out if you do!
+Although it’s not impossible, it’s extremely difficult to keep your eyes open when you sneeze, but you don’t need to worry about your eyes popping out if you do!

 Colour Blindness means you see in black & white